 Case study - Paul Saunders, CTO at the University of Dundee

-When he joined the University of Dundee two and half years ago Paul Saunders found that students and staff were already “using every possible file share you can imagine.”
-Saunders has been tasked with modernising IT at the University from top to bottom, starting with the introduction of Office 365 and Box for file sharing and collaboration.
+When he joined the University of Dundee in 2013, Paul Saunders found that students and staff were already "using every possible file share you can imagine".
+Saunders was tasked with modernising IT at the University from top to bottom, starting with the introduction of Office 365 and Box for file sharing and collaboration.

-It looks like Dropbox has taken most of the criticism of its business offering on board with Dropbox Enterprise and is better aligned with Box from a product standpoint.
+Dropbox ticked a lot of the requisite boxes with Dropbox Enterprise and is now better aligned with Box from a product standpoint.
 Although Dropbox will always have its evangelists that enjoy using a familiar product, when it comes to purchasing decisions customer relations remain integral.

 If I was an enterprise customer however I would be concerned by Dropbox's recent focus on its image rather than functionality.
 Where Box is doubling down on making its product easier to navigate and leverage more file types using AI, Dropbox is busy changing its logo.